tangwang-USTC/NLVFP/README.md

-Nonlinear 0D-1V model of Vlasov-Fokker-Planck (VFP) solver
+Nonlinear solver for 0D-1V Vlasov-Fokker-Planck (VFP) equation.
+NLVFP is used to study the nonlinear evolution of homogeneous plasma with spherically symmetric velocity space.